Prints in Collection

 Source: John Fiorillo's website Viewing Japanese Prints and miscellaneous sources.

 Rikio Takahashi specialized in depicting the forms of the Japanese garden, especially the classic gardens of Kyoto.
 He was the son of a 'Nihonga' ("Japanese-style painting") artist and from 1949-1955 became an important pupil of the seminal figure in modern Japanese printmaking, Onchi Kōshirō (1891-1955), whose late non-representational style had a significant influence.
-Takahashi studied at the California Institute of Arts in 1962 and 1963 and returned to the United States several years later to work with Ken Tyler at Tyler's renowned Gemini print studio.
+Takahashi studied at the Chouinard Art Institute [later to become integrated into the California Institute of Arts] in 1962 and 1963 and returned to the United States several years later to work with Ken Tyler at Tyler's renowned Gemini print studio.
 (See "Collaboration with Ken Tyler," below.)

 Takahashi is one of the last true sōsaku hanga (creative print) artists.
 He successfully explored in an abstracted manner various forms found in gardens and nature.
 He is especially adept at the subtle partial overlay of one or more colors to create varied opacities and textures as well as complexity of shapes.